 The established view was that hunter-gatherers were nomadic people.
 However, a number of Mesolithic settlements have been unearthed in the recent past, including one at Lunt Meadows in Sefton, indicating that they might not have been quite as nomadic as we originally thought.
 Another interesting local find has been made at Formby Point where coastal erosion has recently revealed human and animal footprints which date from the late Mesolithic / Neolithic periods.

 Agriculture originated in the Fertile Crescent in the Middle East around 10,000BCE, with the first farmers not arriving in Britain until circa.
 4500BCE to 4000BCE at the start of the Neolithic age.

 The Calder Stones, six sandstone megaliths, date from the late Neolithic / early Bronze Age.
 They were situated at the entrance to the park at the junction of Druids Cross Road and Calderstones Road, although they now reside in the greenhouse inside the park.
-It is thought that they originally formed part of a passage tomb where the stones may have been placed together in a box shape and covered with turf and soil to form a mound, similar to the one found at Bryn Celli Ddu on Anglesey.
-Robin Hood’s Stone which can be found at the corner of Booker Avenue and Archerfield Road (about 1500 metres away) may originally have been part of the Calder Stones.
+It is thought that they originally formed part of a passage tomb where the stones may have been placed together in a box shape and covered with turf and soil to form a mound, similar to the one to be found at Bryn Celli Ddu on Anglesey.
+Robin Hood’s Stone, which is located at the corner of Booker Avenue and Archerfield Road (about 1500 metres away), may originally have been part of the Calder Stones.